Decent-Partners/Decent-overview/README.md

 ### Why is it an opportunity worth pursuing?
 Whilst defi may have have been the major story of 2020 and constitutes the majority of focus in the Substrate ecosystem, NFTs (non-fungible-tokens) have been heralded as a core component in the Web3 stack and will likely define 2021, expanding the existing crypto bubble and onboarding many new users in the process.

 However until recently creators were still separated from the financial networks that their work creates by a first generation of platforms who behave in a Web2 manner, acting as gatekeepers, owning the creators market and taking a cut.

 Recent innovations from projects such as [Zora](https://ourzora.co) enable creators to mint both media and market into a [single asset](https://cryptomedia.wtf).

-The arrival of creator owned marketplaces levels the playing field further but also compounds an already individualistic and profit oriented crypto-culture that masks the real oppotunity for a new generation of creative communities to share ownership in the emergent stories, shows and worlds they build and open-source together.
+The arrival of creator owned marketplaces levels the playing field further but also compounds an already individualistic and profit oriented crypto-culture that masks the real opportunity for a new generation of creative communities to share ownership in the emergent stories, shows and worlds they build and open-source together.

 > We shouldn’t think of NFTs as tokenized digital content itself.
 A core insight is that NFTs are much better understood as encapsulating intellectual property rights to the assets they describe.
 >